MrEddX/docs.chatrix.one/docs/faq.en.md

 If messages in **Conversations** are accompanied by a *"checkmark shield"* indicator :material-shield-check:, this is a sure sign that the communication is **OMEMO** encrypted.

-In case you are using **Gajim**, there are two possible scenarios.
+In case you are using **Gajim**, there are two possible scenarios:

-- :material-shield-half-full:{ .received} - A green colored *shield* symbol next to the date and time of the messages which is half colored.
+- :material-shield-half-full:{ .green} - A green colored *shield* symbol next to the date and time of the messages which is half colored.
 It means that the communication is **OMEMO** encrypted, but the device you are communicating with is not verified.
 In other words, you have made a so-called *blind trust*;
-- :material-shield:{ .received} - A green colored *shield* symbol next to the date and time of messages that is fully colored.
+- :material-shield:{ .green} - A green colored *shield* symbol next to the date and time of messages that is fully colored.
 It means that the communication is **OMEMO** encrypted and the device you are communicating with has been verified and added to the list of trusted devices.

 The situation is similar for all other applications.

 !!! warning "Caution"

-     In case the messages are not encrypted in **Conversations** they will be written on a red background.
+     In case the messages are **not** encrypted in **Conversations** they will be written on a red background.
 In **Gajim** you will see an unlocked padlock with an orange `!` symbol on it.
 It is located to the right of the ribbon in which you are typing.

 * * *